Stephen0808/ICENet/README.md

-# Taming Lookup Tables for Image Retouching (CVPR2024 submission)
+# Taming Lookup Tables for Image Retouching

 ## Requirements and Dependencies
 + python==3.7